National Sports Report: Regional sports reports

-Beginning in the summer of 2000, many markets paired the NSR with a Regional Sports Report (the RSR title was originally followed by an (regional name) Edition suffix, before the titling was modified to replace Regional with the actual regional name, e.g. Detroit Sports Report) to better leverage the regional model of the network, typically airing seven nights a week at 11 p.m. following the National Sports Report (the regional reports were moved to 10 p.m. in April 2001), while an earlier Regional Sports Tonight sportscast aired at 7:00 p.m.
-Fox Sports Net Northwest was the first to debut a regional report on June 14th, followed by Fox Sports Net West and Fox Sports Net Detroit; the rest of Fox's FSN stations rolled out their reports shortly thereafter.
+Beginning in the summer of 2000, many markets paired the NSR with a Regional Sports Report (the RSR title was originally followed by an (regional name) Edition suffix, before the titling was modified to replace Regional with the actual regional name, e.g. Detroit Sports Report) to better leverage the regional model of the network, typically airing seven nights a week at 11 p.m. following the National Sports Report (the regional reports were moved to 10 p.m. in April 2001), while an earlier Regional Sports Tonight sportscast aired at 7:00 p.m. (in the case of FSN Pittsburgh, their pre-existing SportsBeat, anchored by Stan Savran, continued; the program did adopt the graphics used by the other regional reports).
+Fox Sports Net Northwest was the first to debut a regional report on June 14, followed by Fox Sports Net West and Fox Sports Net Detroit; the rest of Fox's stations rolled out their reports shortly thereafter.
 To facilitate easy transfer of stories and footage between FSN and their affiliates, along with some affiliates simply not having enough studio space to produce the reports on their own, a series of interconnected bureaus were set up at many of the FSN affiliates, with some handling the production of more than one regional report: